 Last season, the Steelers were a playoff contender yet again.
 After an impressive 13-3 regular season record which won them the AFC North division, Pittsburgh ran into Jacksonville in the division round of the playoffs.
 Perhaps underestimating their opponent, the Steelers suddenly found themselves in the midst of an all-out war on the gridiron.
 When the fourth quarter expired, the stunned Steelers exited the field as the Jaguars defeated them by a score of 45-42.

-The defensive unit will experience a major change this season after the retirement of James Harrison.
-While it is not yet apparent who will become the new leader on defense, there is certainly a wealth of great players from which to choose.
-Contributions from players such as Cameron Heyward, TJ Watt, Bud Dupree, Joe Haden, and Morgan Burnett are vital to the continued success of this franchise.
+The defensive has received contributions from players such as Cameron Heyward, TJ Watt, Bud Dupree, Joe Haden, Sean Davis, Vince Williams, and Coty Sensabaugh, who are all vital to the continued success of this franchise.
 Another addition comes via the draft with Terrell Edmunds joining the Steelers as a first round pick to start at safety.